 - Plenty of sleep is really significant as when the child is inactive due to sickness, it becomes hard for the body to fight off infections

-- If you are using plastic dry sheets on the baby’s bed, cover them with a cotton/woolen bed cover as that way, the baby won’t feel cold at night when the temperatures drop.
+- If you are using plastic dry sheets on the baby’s bed, cover them with a cotton/woollen bed cover so that way, the baby won’t feel cold at night when the temperatures drop.

 - If your toddler loves to bundle up inside the blanket, try covering him/her on all sides in the blanket at night especially.

 - Pour a few drops of eucalyptus oil on the pillow and the blanket to be used for the baby before you put them to sleep.
-When the baby will sleep, s/he will inhale the oil which will help to remove the chest congestion and let him/her breathe and sleep peacefully.
+When the baby sleeps, she will inhale the oil which will help to remove the chest congestion and let him/her breathe and sleep peacefully.
 Recommended age: For babies above two months of age.

 - Leave a few drops of chamomile tincture in a bowl on the heater/radiator in the bedroom overnight.
 It is a comforting herb and helps to put the baby to sleep at night.
 Recommended age: For babies above two months of age.

-- Apply a few drops of mustard oil in your baby’s nostrils.
-Oil’s warmth will relieve the blocked nose caused due to chest congestion.
+- Apply a few drops of mustard oil to your baby’s nostrils.
+Oil’s warmth will relieve the infant’s blocked nose caused due to chest congestion.
 Recommended age: 5 days after birth.

-- Heat a tablespoon mustard oil on low flame with one/ two cloves of garlic.
-Once the oil is back to room temperature, massage the baby’s back, legs, stomach, navel and hands with it.
+- Heat a tablespoon of mustard oil on low flame with one/ two cloves of garlic.
+Once the oil is back to room temperature, massage the baby’s back, legs, stomach, navel, and hands with it.
 Wipe the baby with a warm water towel and then put on his nightclothes and tuck him/her to sleep.
+Check out the ways to make your kids stop thumb-sucking.
 The oil massage will slowly help the baby to remain warm throughout the night.
-This is one of the best home remedies for curing Chest Congestion in Babies, Toddlers and Kids.
+This is one of the best home remedies for curing baby nasal congestion, along with Toddlers, and Kids.
 Recommended age: As long as the umbilical cord of the baby doesn’t fall off naturally by itself.
-To keep it safe, introduce massage only after 40 days of baby’s birth.
+To keep it safe, introduce massage only after 40 days of the baby’s birth.

 - Once the cold has been cured, change your baby’s toothbrush immediately.